 Comparison with other studies

 Analyses of demographic and epidemiological data focused on England & Wales, and the UK overall, have identified cohorts born between around 1925 and 1945, between the first and second diagonal in the CLPs, as having experienced greater mortality rate improvements than earlier or later cohorts24,25.
-Case & Deaton looked at 45-54 year olds from the late 1990s onwards, an age group which interestingly included part of the 1950s ‘protected cohort’ in the late 1990s, but subsequent cohorts, with comparatively higher mortality, by the late 2000s, further highlighting issues with neglecting cohort effects in looking at these trends and of assuming homogeneous mortality risks within the age group.21
+Case & Deaton looked at 45-54 year olds in the USA from the late 1990s onwards, an age group which interestingly included part of the 1950s ‘protected cohort’ in the late 1990s, but subsequent cohorts, with comparatively higher mortality, by the late 2000s, further highlighting issues with neglecting cohort effects in looking at these trends and of assuming homogeneous mortality risks within the age group.21

-This paper confirms the findings of others in terms of the emergence of cohorts with higher mortality in Scotland from the 1980s,2,6,26,27 the intermediate position of Scotland between Eastern and Western Europe,2,4 and the relatively low mortality in childhood in Scotland as in most other affluent world nations.5 The long-term impact (birth cohort effect) of the 1918 influenza epidemic has been noted in Europe28 and elsewhere,29,30 but the positive generational birth cohort effect associated with the ‘baby boomers’ (born 1940-1960) in Scotland is new.
+This paper confirms the findings of others in terms of the emergence of cohorts with higher mortality in Scotland from the 1980s,2,6,26,27 the intermediate position of Scotland between Eastern and Western Europe,2,4 and the relatively low mortality in childhood in Scotland as in most other affluent world nations.5 The long-term impact (birth cohort effect) of the 1918 influenza epidemic has been noted in Europe28 and elsewhere,29,30 but the positive generational birth cohort effect associated with the ‘baby boomers’ (born 1950-1960) in Scotland is new.
 Mackenbach’s recent work exploring the convergence and then divergence in mortality experiences across Europe using summary statistics similarly identified the increased mortality amongst young adults in Eastern Europe and Scotland;31 the visual method employed here adds age-period interactions.
 Our paper uses a similar grouping of countries into sub-European population regions as Mackenbach’s, to account for the different socioeconomic and political trajectories of different regions within Europe.
 We consider both rUK and rWE to be meaningful and similar comparators to Scotland, but have also made comparisons with other country groupings, such as other Anglophone nations.
 Further research could identify, for instance, which country or group of countries Scotland’s population most closely resembles.